mrnskc/msd21_sekic_marin/exercise2.md

 ![Image could not be loaded](media/git-status.jpg)

 ## git add
-Adds files to the staging area.
+Adds files to the staging area and can then subsequently pushed to the respository (git push -> see further).

 ## git log
 Shows a history of the changes of a respository.\